pabjrodriguez/hello-world/README.md

 # hello-world

-Hi there!
-I like HTML5, CSS and I am learning Python
+Hello!
+I am a hobbyist web developer (HTML5, CSS, JS, PHP, MySQL) and a Python newbie looking to learn a little more every day.